What to do with a lump sum of money

 - Don’t kill off your mortgage when borrowing costs are cheap.
 While I believe it’s prudent to pay down debt in any interest rate environment, one could argue that there is no urgency to kill debt if your borrowing costs are very low.
 Use that money to invest, instead.

 - Don’t rush to kill off your mortage if/when long-term investments should outperform low-interest rate mortgage payments.
-Related to my point above, by maintaining your minimum mortgage payments, and putting your extra funds into long-term equity investments, chances are you will come out ahead with investing.
+Related to my point above, by maintaining your minimum mortgage payments, and putting your extra funds into long-term equity investments, chances are you will come out ahead with investing over many investing years.
 Although past performance is never a perfect indicator of any future results, a diversified mix of investments over a 20-25 year investment time horizon (approximately the same period as your mortgage amortization) should deliver close to 7-8% return.
+I don’t see real estate getting that!
 This would be by far and away more money earned than any amount you’d save in interest charges by paying off the mortgage early – all things being equal.

 - Liquidity.
 Have you ever tried to sell a home in a few days, AND move out AND do something with that money right away?
 I wouldn’t bet on doing that successfully.
 By having your assets invested beyond your primary residence or rentals, you will have more liquidity should you need the money for something.